How could we reform the estate tax?

-Possible reforms run the gamut from repeal to modest fixes that would make the tax more difficult to avoid.
+Possible reforms run the gamut from repeal to modest fixes that would make the estate tax more difficult to avoid.

 Proposals to reform the estate and gift tax range from comprehensive options, such as permanently repealing the estate tax or replacing the existing tax with a tax on inheritances, to more modest options, such as decreasing exemption amounts, increasing tax rates, and blocking avenues for avoidance.

 The federal estate and gift taxes (including the generation-skipping tax, or GST) have changed more than a dozen times since 2001.
 The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) cut these taxes sharply but only through 2010.
 EGTRRA gradually phased out the estate tax and GST, eliminating them entirely for 2010 and leaving only the gift tax (at a reduced rate) in that year.
+It also would have limited carryover basis for assets transferred in that year.

 The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 reinstated the estate tax and GST for 2010 and extended them through 2012, with a $5 million estate tax exemption (indexed for inflation after 2011) and a top rate of 35 percent.
 But the law allowed executors to elect the EGTRRA rules for decedents who died in 2010.
 The American Taxpayer Relief Act of 2012 (ATRA) permanently extended the 2012 rules, though with a new top rate of 40 percent.